aMytho/GlimBoi-Docs/content/docs/miscellaneous/events.md

 ## 8Ball

 Ask the magic 8 ball any question.
-It always has an aswer.
+It always has an answer.

 !8ball QUESTION?